adamyedidia/resid_viewer/README.md

 You'll also need to install TransformerLens:

 `pip install git+https://github.com/neelnanda-io/TransformerLens`

-Finally, create an empty file called `local_settings.py` in the `server/` directory.

 To run the frontend, install `npm`, then, from the `client/` directory, run: